wathmihasara/ASS_4_GRP-10/README.md

 ```
 This code is used to check the first few entries of the codon usage and RSCU data frames for the first sequence in their respective lists.
 This is useful for validating the calculations and ensuring the data is structured correctly.

-# checking the column names
+# Checking the column names
 ```{r}
 print(names(codon_usage_list[[1]]))
 print(names(rscu_list[[1]]))